Having

 Ms Mercy Manci, South Africa

-Traditional and Herbal Medicines: examples of what is being used and requested in selected communities
+Traditional and Herbal Medicines: examples of what is being used and requested in selected

 Dr Erick Gbodossou, Senegal